Under Medieval Hungary & the Ottoman Empire

 In less than two months, 437,000 Jews were deported from the Hungarian countryside to the concentration camp in Auschwitz where most of them were killed.
 The deportations were willingly executed by the local Hungarian gendarmerie under the orders of the government, which was being pressured by the Nazi leadership in Germany.

 Those with connections sought refuge in "protected houses" inside the Újlipótváros neighborhood.
 Embassies of neutral countries like Switzerland and Sweden placed dozens of buildings under their jurisdictions to keep the Nazis away.
 The heroic activism of the Swiss Vice-Consul Carl Lutz and the Swedish diplomat Raoul Wallenberg saved tens of thousands of lives.
 But the protected houses ultimately became more dangerous than the ghetto itself as members of the Hungarian Nazi Arrow Cross Party regularly raided these buildings and shot its residents.
-The shoes monument on the Danube's bank commemorates these victims.
+The shoes monument on the Danube's bank in Budapest commemorates these victims.

 During World War II, Jewish men were prohibited from serving in the regular Hungarian army; instead, they were part of so-called labor service units (munkaszolgálat) that were responsible for digging trenches, building roads, and carrying equipment.
 The commanders of these units were often known anti-Semites who made a habit of torturing and killing people.
 Members of the labor service were malnourished and without proper clothing – they weren't entitled to a military uniform – and thousands of them died in service, especially those deployed on the Eastern Front.
 Brutal as it was, being in the labor service offered a protection from the deportations.